codeadict/codeadict.github.com/_posts/2018-07-21-how-do-i-profile-python-code.md

 title: On IPython and other utilities I use to profile Python code.
 ---

-While developing with Python, often we have the need for testing different algorithm implementations to check what is it's complexity in time and space and make sure the code will be efficient enough for your needs.
+While developing with Python, often we have the need for testing different algorithm implementations to ensure they are efficient in both time and space for your requirements.

 ![Complexity]({{ site.url }}/imgs/complexity.jpg)